 Mailchimp – If you’re going to sell your books, you need to have an email list.
 People who have enjoyed your writing enough to give you their email address are valuable readers, and you want to hang on to them!
 Keep in touch with readers using Mailchimp.
 There are templates, including mobile-optimized templates, and all kinds of resources to help you gather contacts and stay in touch.
 Plans are free up to 2000 contacts, but if you pay a little bit per month ($10 or $9 if you use two-factor authentication), you get automation and can send a series of emails to people easily.

 CoSchedule – If you’re planning on blogging or creating a social media presence (you are planning on a social media presence, right?), you’ll find CoSchedule a powerful tool to help you stay on top of things.
 My day job involves a lot of social media management, so I’ve tried a lot of scheduling tools, from Buffer to Hootsuite and beyond.
 CoSchedule is my favorite, partly because they make it really easy to set up a social campaign, and they also have fantastic resources for learning the service and learning more about how to be present and engaged on social media without being that guy who constantly tweets “Buy my book!”
+I’m not currently using CoSchedule, but that’s because I’m trying to cut costs this year.

 PicMonkey: fearless photo embetterment – In order to be effective at marketing, you need pretty pictures.
 Even if you’re not trained as a graphic designer, PicMonkey is a great way to create beautiful images for social media, websites, email newsletters, and other marketing materials.
 And at $39.99 for the year, it’s inexpensive compared to similar apps.
-I’ve been using PicMonkey for at least two years, and I’ve been extremely happy with their service.
+I’ve been using PicMonkey for at least three years, and I’ve been extremely happy with their service.

 Amazon KDP – Amazon’s e-publishing platform, Kindle Direct Publishing is the first market that carried one of my books.
 It’s pretty easy to use, has good reporting, and has all kinds of forums for users to connect, ask for advice, and more.